All Episodes

 You think I need it?

-Why does the vault?
+Why does the Volt?

-I don't know if the leaf does, but listen, I don't want to harp on the vault.
+I don't know if the Leaf does, but listen, I don't want to harp on the Vault.

-It's that the electric car is a as a as a as a genre.
+It's the electric car as a genre.

 So that remember, the average is 40 miles to a charge.